Created: November 9, 2018

 Each University department’s Dean, Department Head, or Director is responsible for designating a Department Access Coordinator (DAC) and assuring departmental adherence to this Access Policy.
 DACs have the delegated responsibility to implement procedures to control and account for access that they have approved for persons within the department.
 DACs also have the responsibility for requesting termination of access when individuals transfer to another department or leave the University, and for reporting lost and stolen MCards.

 Individuals may use MCard Access only in their official capacity for the University.
 MCards are the property of the University of Michigan-Dearborn and cannot be loaned or transferred under any circumstances.

-Stolen MCards must be reported immediately to Campus Police and Public Safety and to the department DAC.
+Stolen MCards must be reported immediately to the Department of Public Safety and to the department DAC.
 Lost MCards must be reported immediately to the department DAC.